Nik Bonitto: Professional career

+2022 season

 Bonitto was selected by the Denver Broncos with the 64th pick in the second round of the 2022 NFL draft.
 The Broncos used the selection previously obtained from the Los Angeles Rams in a trade for Von Miller.

+2023 season

 After starting the 2023 season as a backup, Bonitto started over Randy Gregory in the Week 4 matchup against the Chicago Bears.
 He recorded 2.5 sacks and a forced fumble that led to a scoop and score by Jonathon Cooper in the game.
 Gregory was traded soon after and Bonitto was named the starter.